gregbaker/sfu-docs/crowdmark.md

 I have a written a quick program [gradelist-to-crowdmark.py](crowdmark/gradelist-to-crowdmark.py) that takes a CourSys grade CSV (&ldquo;Display All Grades&rdquo; &rarr; &ldquo;Export CSV&rdquo;) and produces `emails.txt` that you can copy-and-paste as the list of students, and `metadata.csv` that can be uploaded as student metadata.

 ## Duplicating

 CrowdMark will produce a big PDF document with booklets for each student (plus a few extra).
 You can ask the Undergrad Program Assistant to have the exam copied at Document Solutions: as long as they are told to staple in batches of *n* pages, they will.

 It's theoretically possible to break the big PDF up, and send each booklet as a separate print job with stapling turned on.
 This is left as an exercise to the reader.

+## The Exam

+Give the exam as usual.
+Encorage students to write their name legibly and (if relevant) fill in the multiple choice bubbles with a fairly dark mark.
+(The automatic multiple choice grading likes a lot of contrast.)

+## Removing Staples

+The first step of scanning: get rid of the staples.
+There is a paper cutter in TASC1&nbsp;9206 that can cut about an inch of paper at a time.
+Conveniently, that's also about how many pages the copier can scan in a batch.

+1. Take a pile of about an inch of exams.
+Make sure they are all oriented the same way and squared-up.
+2. Line up the stapled corner in the cutter.
+I usually aim about a quarter inch below the staple.
+Screw down the bar that holds the paper in place.
+3. Move your fingers.
+Cut.
+Loosen the bar.
+4. Put that pile in the photocopier to scan (details below), and repeat.

 ## Scanning

+You need to scan the exams to upload to CrowdMark.
+The scanned documents will be too large to email, so you'll need a USB key. **Scanning to a USB key is not where you expect** in the copier menu.

+1. Log into the copier and select: &ldquo;Device Functions&rdquo; &rarr; &ldquo;Scan to storage device&rdquo;.
+2. Set the scanning details.
+I like 300dpi, colour for white paper or greyscale for coloured paper, double-sided as appropriate.
+3. Cut the staples off a pile of exams about an inch thick.
+4. Put that pile in the sheet feeder *with the cut corner away* from the feeder so they get detected/fed properly.
+Scan.
+Repeat.

+The PDF documents will be upside down because of the way they have to go in the scanner.
+Acrobat Pro can rotate them, as can Evince (the default Linux/Gnome PDF viewer), and my [rotate-pdf.py](crowdmark/rotate-pdf.py).

+Upload the PDFs to CrowdMark and start marking.

 ## To CourSys